 As you can see near the middle of the screenshot, there are two rows of column titles shown.
 The upper row (the one containing “Q3”, “decoy”, “frg_z”, and so on) are the names that you’ve given to the column in the text file itself.
 The lower row (the one containing “FragmentMz”, “FragmentCharge”, and so on) are the data fields Spectronaut is looking for (e.g. the column entitled “FragmentMz” should be matched to a list of product Mz values).

 Spectronaut has attempted to guess which columns are which, and tends to be mostly correct, but you will often need to correct one or more errors.
 To manually override Spectronaut’s column matching, you can click on one of the lower row of column names (e.g. “FragmentMz” and choose from a dropdown list of possible names to assign instead).
 A column title can also be blank to indicate that Spectronaut should not use it at all.

+Note how the user has set RT_detected to mean iRT in Spectronaut in the figure above.
+Do that!
+Also make sure the modification sequence is mapped.

 How many columns you have to adjust will depend on what you’ve imported before – Spectronaut remembers column names that it’s seen before, and so its matching gets better over time.
 My copy of Spectronaut gets every column correct, but since the “relative_intensity” column contains mostly “#N/A” (there are no spectral libraries for many of the transitions), I’ve told Spectronaut to ignore that column entirely by setting the title of that column to a blank.